jack-davidson/jack-davidson/README.md

 ## latest project
 [personal website and blog](https://github.com/jack-davidson/jackdavidson)

+### technologies used:
+- python
+	- django
+- HTML
+	- django templates
+- CSS
+- Template inheritance

-My lastest project, my personal website and blog, is an extension of my previously made static website and I a backend, django, to make have the ability to create, read, update, and delete blogs.
+My lastest project, my personal website and blog, is an extension of my previously made static website and I added a backend, django, to make have the ability to create, read, update, and delete blogs.
 I made great use of templating so all templates inherit from global templates.

-The personal website and blog is not yet hosted so the
-[old static website](https://jack-davidson.github.io/site/) is what I am using now.
+The personal website and blog is not yet hosted so the [old static website](https://jack-davidson.github.io/site/) is what I am using now.
 Once I get my personal website and blog hosted, that will be my primary website and I will take down the old site.
 The source code for